Icebird Skipper and Crew

 Phil Wickens – Mountain and Kayak Guide

-Phil has made 16 sailing yacht trips to the peninsula and almost 30 First ascents and ski descents of previously unclimbed Antarctic mountains.
+Phil has made more than 18 sailing yacht trips to the peninsula as well as 30 first ascents and ski descents of previously unclimbed Antarctic mountains.

 With over a decade of guiding in Antarctica, Phil’s intimate knowledge of the Antarctic Peninsula is difficult to rival, as is the number of routes he has climbed and skied in Antarctica.
 In addition to working as a Field Guide for the British Antarctic Survey for three years, which included teaching mountain skills and guiding in both summer and winter, he has led climbing and skiing expeditions to remote areas of the Himalaya, Canada, the Arctic and the Antarctic, and was recently Vice President of the Alpine Club.
 His first sailing-climbing-skiing expedition to Antarctica was in 2005, when Phil recognized the unique potential of expeditions combining sailing and mountaineering and decided to set up SKI-ANTARCTICA, see www.ski-antarctica.com.